Vice President for International Relations

 - Telling Northwestern's International Story

 Annie is an advocate for cultural exchange and all things international.
 Having grown up in New York City, she developed an avid interest in learning about other cultures and in traveling globally.
 She has studied French, Hebrew, and Russian, and is fluent in conversational Korean.
-She has hosted high school students in her home when her three children participated in the German Exchange Program through the German American Partnership Program (GAPP) at Evanston Township High School, and her children also traveled to Germany and stayed with their guests’ families.
-In her most recent role before joining the Office of International Relations, Annie worked as a financial and grants manager for a social networks lab at the McCormick School of Engineering and the School of Communication.
-Annie holds a BA in Economics from Columbia University and is currently working towards a Certification in Cross-Cultural Ministry, taking coursework in Intercultural Communication, Theological Foundations, and Contextualization in Global Settings at Wheaton College.
+She has hosted high school students from Germany in her home when her three children participated in the German Exchange Program through the German American Partnership Program (GAPP) at Evanston Township High School.
+Before joining the Office of International Relations, Annie worked as a financial and grants manager for a social networks lab at the McCormick School of Engineering and the School of Communication.
+Annie holds a BA in Economics from Columbia University and a Certification in Cross-Cultural Ministry from Wheaton College.

 - Assistant to Dévora Grynspan